web3privacy/news/data/2024/week06.md

 curator: Tree
 ---

-Welcome to historical debut - the **first edition** (#1) of [Week In The Privacy News](https://news.web3privacy.info/).
+Welcome to the historical debut - the **first edition** (#1) of [Week In The Privacy News](https://news.web3privacy.info/).

 ## Privacy awareness starts in 1,2,3

-_Have you ever tried to follow privacy news?_ Spending hours & hours every week & still lacking clear picture on the latest updates.
+_Have you ever tried to follow privacy news?_ Spending hours & hours every week & still lacking a clear picture of the latest updates.

 The Web3Privacy Now community solves this issue